 This is when your project plan becomes active.
 During this phase, the interests of stakeholders and the production team can clash, and the project manager is in the middle of it all.
 Make sure your team has an agreed-upon strategy and established procedures and follows them.
 This will facilitate working effectively and coherently, and will allow everyone to better deal with challenges.

-Stop 5.
+Step 5.
 Launch a Pilot eLearning Project

 At this stage, the eLearning project team invites staff to become test users who take this beta version of the course.
 Test users assess it along several dimensions and give their feedback.
 The purpose of piloting a project is to catch bugs and handle any bottlenecks in the course.

-Stop 6.
+Step 6.
 Cut The Ribbon

 After all the hard work is done and you have gained feedback from the beta users, it’s time to review the course.
 The eLearning project team fine-tunes the content and its functioning before presenting it to the stakeholders.
 Through the results of the project development, team members can share their visions and suggestions to make it even better.